 All applicants must present valid proof of birth, such as a birth certificate or passport, during auditions.
 This ensures they meet the age requirements for the programs they are interested in applying to.
 After receiving an acceptance letter, students often receive an enrollment packet detailing additional information about the next steps.

 Students interested in the program must confirm their acceptance and enroll by a specific deadline.
-Completing these steps secures a spot in the desired program and ensures their readiness to embark on their training journey.
+Completing these steps secures a spot in the desired program and ensures they are ready to embark on their training journey.

 Contact Information